YSZhuoyang/distributed-real-time-messaging/README.md

 ﻿# COMP90015 Distributed Systems Project I #

 * Multi-server broadcast client messages.
-* Broadcast server clusters perform server load balancing for client login.
+* Broadcast server clusters manage client register & login.
+* Decentralized load balancer managing the server load balancing.
-* Broadcast lock requests when a client is trying to register on one of server nodes.
+* Concurrency achieved by broadcasting lock requests when a client is trying to register on one of server nodes.

 ## Server architecture